 Additionally, in most cases, filing your LLC without a registered agent or using just an address service (PO Box) that forwards mail to you is impossible.

-3. File LLC Articles of Organization
+4. File Articles of Organization (Mandatory)

 The next step is to file the LLC Articles of Organization to start an LLC in Colorado.

-Articles of organization represent a document that formally creates the company in Colorado.
+Articles of Organization represent a document that formally creates the company in Colorado.
 Any business owner, member, or manager must file it with the Colorado Secretary of State.

 Once this procedure is completed, you'll receive official Articles of Organization forms.
-This document provides essential information about your business, including its:

 - Name